ng-ds/shiny-tribble/README.md

 The Steps that we will follow

-Data Import
+Data Import,
-Data Cleaning
+Data Cleaning,
-Data Preprocessing- Null and unique values setup of  Pycaret package model training model evaluation prediction
+Data Preprocessing- Null and unique values, setup of  Pycaret package, model training, model evaluation, prediction.